Caffeine is a psychoactive drug that can cause or exacerbate anxiety and other stress-related signs and symptoms in many ways. Learn what you can do.

 This means you’ll get double the boost and the side effects from any caffeine you consume.

-Likewise, caffeine can increase the anxiety, fatigue, and irritability experienced as part of PMS.
-(38)
+Likewise, caffeine can also worsen the anxiety, fatigue, and irritability experienced by women with premenstrual syndrome (PMS).
+(54)

 It’s notoriously difficult to study panic attacks since you can’t get study subjects to experience them on demand.